ClareMSYanGit/Interop-TestSuites/SharePoint/Docs/SharePointTestSuiteDeploymentGuide.md

 **- Common**                                |  A folder with Visual Studio projects that contains source code that are common to the test suites.
 **- SharePointCommonConfiguration. deployment.ptfconfig** | The common configuration file.
 **-SharePointServerProtocolTestSuites.sln**               |    A Visual Studio solution that contains projects of the protocol test suites source code.
-**- MS-XXXX**                                             |    MS-XXXX test suite source code directory **+ Adapter**                                             |    Adapter test suite code **+ TestSuite**                                           |    Test suite code **- MS-XXXX.sln**                                         |    A Visual Studio solution that contains projects of the MS-XXXX test suite
+**- MS-XXXX**                                             |    A folder with the MS-XXXX test suite source code.
+**+ Adapter**                                             |    The Adapter test suite code.
+**+ TestSuite**                                           |    The test suite code **- MS-XXXX.sln**                                         |    A Visual Studio solution that contains projects of the MS-XXXX test suite
 **-Scripts**                                              |    SharePoint Server Protocol test suites can be run using Visual Studio or through batch scripts.
-The Scripts directory contains a collection of command files that allows users to run specific test cases in the test suite or the entire test suite.
+The Scripts folder contains a collection of command files that allows users to run specific test cases in the test suite or the entire test suite.
 **- RunAllSharePointTestCases.cmd**                       |    A script that can be used to run all test cases in the whole package.
-**-MS-XXXX**                                              |    A folder containing scripts that belong to the MS-XXXX test suite.
+**-MS-XXXX**                                              |    A folder with scripts that belong to the MS-XXXX test suite.
 **- RunAllMSXXXXTestCases.cmd**                           |    A script that can be used to run all test cases of MS-XXXX.
 **- RunMSXXXX\_SYY\_TCZZ\_TestCaseName.cmd**              |    A script that can be used to run a single test case of MS-XXXX.